sherunoizu/dashbordTS/_readme.txt

 MUI
-  mui-components
+  mui-components - for quick UI
-  mui-data-grid
-  mui-icons
+  mui-data-grid - for data-tables mui-icons

-React-Router v6
+React-Router v6 - for routing
-react-pro-sidebar
-formik
-yup
+react-pro-sidebar - for quick sidebar formik & yup - forms and validation

 Fullcalendar
   daygrid